 The Silent Productivity Killer: A Manager's Guide to Spotting and Addressing Employee Disengagement

 You're in another team meeting, and there it is again - that vacant look in Sarah's eyes.
+She used to be your most enthusiastic team member, always first to volunteer for new projects.
+Now?
+She's physically present but mentally checked out.

+If you're noticing similar patterns with your team members, you're not alone.
 A recent Gallup report reveals that disengaged employees cost U.S. organizations nearly $2 trillion annually in lost productivity.

 As a front-line manager, you're caught in the crossfire.
 Upper management expects results, while your team's engagement seems to be slipping through your fingers.
+Let's cut through the noise and get to what really matters.

 The Early Warning Signs You Can't Afford to Miss

 Every manager has felt that gut feeling when something's off with their team.
+Let's explore the critical indicators.

 1. The Behavior Shift